Director, Edmond J. Safra Center for Ethics

 Allen is also the principal investigator for the Democratic Knowledge Project, a distributed research and action lab at Harvard University.
 The Democratic Knowledge Project seeks to identify, strengthen, and disseminate the bodies of knowledge, skills, and capacities that democratic citizens need in order to succeed at operating their democracy.
 The lab currently has three projects underway: the Declaration Resources Project, the Humanities and Liberal Arts Assessment Project (HULA), and the Youth and Participatory Politics Action and Reflection Frame.

-To reach Professor Allen, please contact her assistant, Emily Bromley, at email@example.com.
+To reach Professor Allen, please contact her assistant, Kathryn Vandever, at firstname.lastname@example.org.